Impending Chaos: Colorado Initiatives 97 and 108 Both Make the November 2018 Ballot

 The Colorado Secretary of State’s placement of Initiatives 97 and 108 on the November 2018 ballot as respective Propositions 112 and Amendment 74 signaled not the end, but only the beginning of the race.
 Over the next 9 weeks, Colorado citizens are likely to experience an onslaught of television pitches, radio ads and town hall meetings, the likes of which have not been encountered in recent memory, as proponents and opponents of the two initiatives jockey for position to get their message across and, more importantly, get every citizen’s vote.
 These initiatives are also likely to be watched closely on the national level, as a harbinger of public sentiment regarding governmental regulation of industrial activity and private property rights.

 Visit our website to learn more about V&E’s Shale & Hydraulic Fracturing Disputes practice.
-For more information, please contact Vinson & Elkins lawyers Larry Nettles, Larry Pechacek, Matt Dobbins, or Jay Rothrock.
+For more information, please contact Vinson & Elkins lawyers Larry Nettles, Larry Pechacek, or Matt Dobbins.